10 Questions with ... Andre de Channes

 I started at Wine Country Radio in 2001.

-3. In what ways has your job changed over the past year?
+3. In what ways has your job changed over the past year or so?

-4. How would you describe the music on the station?
+4. With recent tweaks, how would now you describe the music on the station?

 5. How do you conduct your music meetings?